hiddenswitch/Spellsource/README.md

     Select this deck when starting your game.
 Note the three hashes to indicate the start of a deck name; otherwise, the formatting given here is the minimal amount of content needed to make a valid deck.

     You can support more diverse scenarios/Tavern Brawls by specifying a Hero Card by name.
 For example, create a custom hero named `Enchantress` and add the line `Hero Card: Enchantress` to your decklist.
  9. You will now play against an AI using the card.
 To play against others on your local network, enter Matchmaking instead of Quick Play.
-As long as your opponent's client is running on the local network and the network supports UDP broadcasting (most local Wi-Fi networks), your opponent's client will discover your local server.
-In the Spellsource client, a toast will appear at the bottom of your login screen indicating that you have connected to a local server if it successfully found one.
+As long as your opponent's writer is running on the local network and the network supports UDP broadcasting (most local Wi-Fi networks), your opponent's writer will discover your local server.
+In the Spellsource writer, a toast will appear at the bottom of your login screen indicating that you have connected to a local server if it successfully found one.
  10. Once you are satisfied with your card, format it correctly by executing [`formatter.py`](cards/formatter.py) from the `cards` directory in a command line.
 You must have `python` on your path to execute the formatter.
  11. To contribute the card to the public networking servers, commit your changes to your fork with `git commit -am "A custom note about the card"`, `git push` and then pull-request to this repository.